wp-plugins/simple-membership/readme.txt

 https://simple-membership-plugin.com/

 == Changelog ==

+= 3.0.3 =
+- Increased the database character limit size of the user_name field.
+- Refactored the 'swpm_registration_form_override' filter.
+- Added integration with iDevAffiliate.
+- Added integration with Affiliate Platform plugin.

 = 3.0.2 =
 - Added a new shortcode that can be used on your thank you page.
 This will allow your users to complete paid registration from the thank you page after payment.